gregorplop/fswebapi/README.md

 ### Notices, warnings, todo
 At this point, note the following:
-+ There is no SSL support (technically there is, as of 18/8, but it's still experimental due to different timing considerations in SSL-enabled SSLSocket.
-Will update the docs soon)
++ SSL Support is still not thoroughly tested, there might be some edge cases causing certain requests to fail
 + There is no authentication mechanism implemented
 + The application has only been tested on Windows
 + It is uncertain how the application behaves on unstable connections and heavy simultaneous loads